faenrandir/a_careful_examination/documents/polygamy/denials/brotherton-irony.md

 5. The marriage would be performed without the knowledge of her parents (Fanny Alger, Partridges, Lucy Walker, etc..??).
 6. Pressure was applied to accept the proposition immediately.

+Every one of these six points is consistent with the general nature of others of Joseph Smith and other leaders' propositions.

 Potentially controversial aspects:

 * The purported statement of Brigham Young "I will have a kiss, any how".